motaharehazrati/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-This projrct is about designing a multimodal system for sentiment analysis and it consisits of four phase.
+This projrct is about designing a multimodal system for sentiment analysis and it consisits of four phases.
 Phase0:
 MSCTD: A Multimodal Sentiment Chat Translation Dataset The following are extracted from the dataset: